top of page

 Family in the Mariana Caverns

-Fun for all ages, our 6-month-old had a great time before the sell asleep!
+Fun for all ages, our 6-month-old had a great time before she fell asleep!

 This amazing place of nature stayed on my bucket list for years.
 Hurricane Michael heavily damaged the grounds in 2018, and the park had limited access for quite a while.
 The remote location was definitely an obstacle, and I was reluctant to make the drive without some well laid plans.
 My college roommate Loren came to visit and we just decided to go for it!
 The road trip from my house is 400 miles, and almost 6 hours, 7 if you factor in potty stops, gas, and a nursing baby.
 All in all, we decided the best way to do this was to drive straight up to the Marianna area and go directly to the Caverns first.
 Then, if we could get tickets for the caves we'd proceed, if not, we would do all the other park activities/ hikes and return first thing the next morning to catch the tour.
 And don't worry because there are other things to do close by that make this journey even better.